-In the HVAC and building performance industry, you will hear the terms CFM (Cubic Feet per Minute), ACH (Air Changes per Hour) and ACH50 (Air Changes per Hour at 50 Pascals) thrown around a lot and it’s important that you understand the differences.
+In the HVAC and building performance industry, you will hear the terms CFM (cubic feet per minute), ACH (air changes per hour), and ACH50 (air changes per hour at 50 pascals) thrown around a lot, and you must understand their differences.

 CFM is a measurement of volume (not mass) flow rate, the cubic feet of air moving per minute.
-To convert CFM to cubic feet per hour you simply multiply by 60 and to convert cubic feet per hour to CFM you divide by 60.
-When measuring air flow we generally convert air velocity (speed) to CFM by simply measuring the velocity (FPM) and multiplying that by the opening we are measuring.
+To convert CFM to cubic feet per hour, you simply multiply by 60.
+To convert cubic feet per hour to CFM, you divide by 60.
+When measuring airflow, we generally convert air velocity (speed) to CFM by simply measuring the velocity (FPM) and multiplying that by the opening we are measuring.

-Like we talked about in a recent article air changes per hour is often used to calculate ventilation requirements for a room or structure.
-Let’s imagine there was a dining room that required 5 air changes per hour (CFH) for proper ventilation.
-If that dining room was 10′ x 10′ x 10′ that would equal 1,000 cubic feet of internal volume in the space.
-This means that we would need to provide that room with 5,000 cubic feet of “new” air every hour to hit that number.
+As we discussed in a recent article, we often use air changes per hour to calculate ventilation requirements for a room or structure.
+Imagine a dining room that requires five air changes per hour (CFH) for proper ventilation.
+If that dining room were 10′ x 10′ x 10′, that would equal 1,000 cubic feet of internal volume in the space.
+That means that we would need to provide that room with 5,000 cubic feet of “new” air every hour to hit that number.
 5,000 CFH ÷ 60 minutes per hour = 83.33 CFM of airflow to hit that target.

-A blower door is used primarily to measure infiltration of outdoor air into a structure.
-In order to compare the “tightness” one structure to another.
+A blower door is used primarily to measure the infiltration of outdoor air into a structure—to compare the “tightness” of one structure to another.
 The common standard for measurement is 50 pascals of negative pressure in the structure in reference to the outside.